christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

   // Expect foo.Bar( ... ) twice with any arguments.
   EXPECT_CALL(foo, Bar).Times(2);

-  // Delegate to the given method whenever the factory is invoked.
+  // Delegate to the given target whenever the factory is invoked.
   ON_CALL(foo_factory, MakeFoo)
       .WillByDefault(&BuildFooForTest);
 ```

-This functionality is only available when a method is not overloaded; to prevent
+This functionality is only available when a target is not overloaded; to prevent
 unexpected behavior it is a compilation error to try to set an expectation on a
-method where the specific overload is ambiguous.
+target where the specific overload is ambiguous.
 You can work around this by
 supplying a [simpler mock interface](#SimplerInterfaces) than the mocked class
 provides.

 This pattern is also useful when the arguments are interesting, but match logic
 is substantially complex.
 You can leave the argument list unspecified and use
 SaveArg actions to [save the values for later verification](#SaveArgVerify).
 If
-you do that, you can easily differentiate calling the method the wrong number of
+you do that, you can easily differentiate calling the target the wrong number of
 times from calling it with the wrong arguments.

 ### Expecting Ordered Calls {#OrderedCalls}